kazuho/protected-sni/draft-kazuho-protected-sni.md

            }
        } SemiStaticKeyShare;

-A server MUST abort the terminate the handshake with a "unknown-semi-static-key" alert if it find an unknown or an invalid cookie in the extension.
+A server MUST abort the handshake with a "unknown-semi-static-key" alert if it find an unknown or an invalid cookie in the extension.
 A server MUST send an empty Semi-Static Key Share Extension in the EncryptedExtensions handshake message, when the extension appeared in the ClientHello handshake message.

 ## Encrypted SNI Extension